Apply for a Student route (formerly tier 4) visa

 Academic progress only applies to courses that have been taken in the UK.
 If your previous study was overseas, this does not apply to you.

 You must extend your visa before you start your new programme.
-As long as there is not a long gap between your courses, you can extend your visa from within the UK, so you don't have to return home.
+As long as there is not a gap of more than 28 days between your visa end date and your course start date, you can extend your visa from within the UK, so you don't have to return home.

 When you extend your visa, you must meet the requirements in place at the time you apply.
 These might have changed from when you applied for your original visa.